 A good fungicide will help you prepare for the worst.
 To avoid any serious damage to your tomato plants, you need to prepare your plant with the help of systemic fungicides.

-I suggest you choose the fungicide based on the soil and the level of moisture in the soil.
+I suggest you choose the fungicide based on the soil and the moisture level in the soil.

-Usually, fungal infections start from the soil and reach up the tomato plant causing serious damage.
+Usually, fungal infections start from the soil and reach the tomato plant causing severe damage.

-Proper research and timely application will save your tomato plant from any irreversible damage.
+Proper research and timely application will save your tomato plant from irreversible damage.